April 16, 2020

 For reps to successfully sell the products or services your business is offering, they first need to understand them inside and out.

-This section should give an in-depth description of every single solution your business offers, along with associated pricing models.
-Stress the value that each solution provides, along with use cases and value demonstrations.
+This section should describe in depth every solution your business offers, along with associated pricing models.
+Stress the value each solution provides, along with use cases and value demonstrations.

 The solutions section can get lengthy, and that’s okay.
 Reps can navigate it as they need, but it might also be helpful to have a separate selling guide for each product or service you offer.

-You want your reps to focus on qualified leads only, so giving them an idea of what that person looks like will guide their targeting.
-Include details about ideal buyers like their industry, position, and most importantly, pain points.
+You want your reps to focus only on qualified leads, so giving them an idea of what that person looks like will guide their targeting.
+Include details about ideal buyers, such as their industry, position, and, most importantly, pain points.
 Create a list of criteria for reps to use to qualify leads so you maintain a healthy pipeline and avoid wasting time with dead leads.

 Along with your buyer personas, you need to establish a buyer journey for each one.
 This can look different from business to business, but it typically follows three stages: awareness, consideration, and decision.

-Your sales team is going to have a list of metrics that they measure to indicate levels of success or failure.
+Your sales team will have a list of metrics that they measure to indicate levels of success or failure.

 However, the sales playbook will only highlight key performance indicators (KPIs), which are the most important metrics that measure the overall success of the sales team.
 This gives reps an idea of how they’ll be evaluated and what being a “good salesperson” looks like for your business.

-Goals for your sales team are always changing based on current conditions, so it’s important to update KPIs to reflect that.
+Your sales team's goals will always change based on current conditions, so it’s important to update KPIs to reflect that.

-This will be the heftiest section in your sales playbook because it includes every single detail of your selling process, from prospecting to nurturing a customer relationship.
+This section will be the heaviest in your sales playbook because it includes every detail of your selling process, from prospecting to nurturing a customer relationship.

-Because selling can take so many different directions, you should include a step by step sales process and a flowchart that gives directions and a detailed breakdown of each stage.
+Because selling can take many different directions, you should include a step-by-step sales process and a flowchart that gives directions and a detailed breakdown of each stage.

 Here are the different parts your sales playbook should include regarding the sales process:

-Offer methods that will help determine where prospects are in the buying process and anticipate what their next move is.
-Include various situations reps might encounter as they interact with customers, and resolutions to any hiccups.
+Offer methods that will help determine prospects' current stage in the buying process and anticipate their next move.
+Include various situations reps might encounter as they interact with customers and resolutions to any hiccups.

 The sales compensation plan you’ve implemented at your business will affect the way your reps work.